 Pain after surgery is common, because the body is working to repair itself.
 Using direction, education, exercises, and therapy, we can help you achieve a faster recovery.
 Some patients start therapy right in the hospital.

 Sciatica is nerve pain that starts in the lower back and runs down the back of the legs.
 Pressure on the sciatic nerve generally affects one side of the body.
 The usual cause is pressure on the nerve from a herniated disc.
 It is more common in those 30-50 years of age.

 The joint that attaches the jaw to the skull is the temporomandibular joint (TMJ).
 Symptoms of TMJ dysfunction symptoms include grating, popping, or clicking when opening the jaw; cheek swelling; pain in the joint area; headaches; jaw locking in the open or closed position.
 Through treatments including manual therapy, biofeedback, ultrasound, and lifestyle management strategies we are well equipped to assist you in taking control of your symptoms.

 Each condition will be evaluated so that the most effective treatment may be provided.
-All treatments are provided by a physical therapist, not an assistant or aide.
+All treatments are provided by a physical therapist, or occupational therapist.
 You will receive one-on-one treatment in a private room rather than a large room with no privacy.
 We respect you and know that your therapy will be more effective if you have your own space and the attention of a trained professional.